RudraSharma3/vox-context-engine/README.md

 Explicit Grounding: Answers questions perfectly when data resides inside source payloads.

 Hallucination Prevention: Explicitly returns safe-guard definitions ("I do not have sufficient information") when matching text profiles are intentionally absent from vector space arrays.

-### Final Submission Steps
-1. Make sure your `docs/` folder contains your `design_document.md`, `production_scaling.md`, and `reflection.md` files.
-2. Clean up your working copy and push your repository to your public GitHub profile.